-A questionnaire originally devised by Hazan and Shaver (1987) has been widely used to measure attachment styles.
+This quick attachment styles questionnaire, originally devised by Hazan and Shaver (1987), has been widely used to measure adult attachment styles.
 To get a sense of what type you might be, ask yourself which of the following three statements you most closely relate to:

 - ‘I want emotionally close relationships, but I find that other people are often disappointing or mean without good reason.
 I worry that I will be hurt if I allow myself to become too close to others.
 I don’t mind spending time on my own.’
 (Avoidant Attachment)

 - ‘I want to be emotionally intimate with others, but I often find that they are reluctant to get as close as I would like.
 I worry that others don’t value me as much as I value them.
 It can make me feel very upset and annoyed.’
 (Anxious Attachment)